resgateio/resgate/docs/res-client-protocol.md

 ## Call request

 Call requests are sent by the client to invoke a method on the resource.
+The response may either contain a result payload or a resource ID.

+In case of a resource ID, the resource is considered [directly subscribed](#direct-subscription).

 **method**
 `call.<resourceID>.<resourceMethod>`